 Banking strategies, corporate structures, and tax plans all need to be updated as rules change.

 The reality is that the offshore world is becoming increasingly transparent and governed by new rules.
-Those who deny reality risk getting blocked out of the banking system, being denied bank accounts, and getting hit with tax consequences and penalties.
+Those who deny reality risk getting blocked out of the banking system, being denied bank accounts, and getting hit with tax consequences and penalties because they were chasing banking secrecy.

 In addition to changing strategies and structures, information-sharing agreements are also changing the way that money flows, where it flows, and which banks it flows to.